Metro Maalai

-Metro Maalai (Tamil: மெட்ரோ மாலை) is a 2019 Malaysian Tamil-language indie romantic drama film.
+Metro Maalai (Tamil: மெட்ரோ மாலை, English: Metro, evening) is a 2019 Malaysian Tamil-language indie romantic drama film.
 It tells the relationship of two souls, a rejected male guitarist and a neglected woman as they cross paths with each other in Kuala Lumpur.

 It was released on 28 November 2019 in Malaysian cinemas, and received mixed reviews.

 The film is available on legal streaming site Amazon Prime Video and Astro On Demand.

 Synopsis

 In the buzzing Kuala Lumpur, a dejected but talented male guitarist crosses path with a neglected married woman.
 As they get closer, they develop attraction and also share their opinions on passion, religion, life.
 They have feelings for each other but remains as friends and questions eventually how their relationship might turn into an extra marital affair.